palaa159/Docs/Tutorials/03-Wifi_Getting_Started_Guide.md

 ![Battery Connection](../assets/images/wifi_ganglion_power.jpg)

+## WiFi Configuration for Firmware v2.x.x

+WiFi Shields got powerful in firmware 2.0.0, we learned lot's and iterated continuously, we love the new features on the WiFi Shield, where we is a world wide community of empowered hackers and researchers alike.

-## WiFi Shield Mode of Operations
+### WiFi Shield Mode of Operations

-The release of WiFi Shield firmware v2.0.0 introduced WiFi Direct.
-WiFi Direct bypasses a WiFi router by having your computing device use WiFi to join the WiFi Shield's hotspot.
-This allows for really great signal acquisition.
+There are two modes primary modes of operation for the WiFi Shield, **WiFi Station** and **WiFi Direct**.
+The D2 LED status light is used to indicate what mode of operation the WiFi Shield is in at start up.

+**WiFi Station**

+WiFi Station shipped as the only option with v1.3.0 firmware.
+WiFi Station mode connects your WiFi Shield to a WiFi Router, such as your home wireless network that you watch _Netflix_ on...
+The WiFi Shield uses 802.1 b/g/n and sends a lot of data, especially as we increase data rates and number of channels, slow or far routers can result in data loss.
+We introduced UDP and UDP burst mode in firmware 2.0.0 that we hear _runs great_.

+WiFi Station is not a realistic mode of operation when you are at a conference, hack-a-thon, universities with enterprise level security, doing a live demo, etc...
+The community pushed hard and introduced WiFi Direct mode of operation.

+**WiFi Direct**

+WiFi Direct bypasses a WiFi router by having your computer or phone connect directly to a wireless network broadcasted by the WiFi Shield.
+The WiFi Direct mode allows for high speed data streaming, such as 1000Hz with 16 channels with zero compression, these speeds and data throughputs are digested easily in this peer to peer WiFi data transfer mode.

 ### Status D2 LED Indicator

+If your D2 LED Indicator light stays solid on at start-up, it's highly recommended you follow the tutorial for , you must update your firmware with an over the air update to 2.0.0 or later.

 If the WiFI Shield is not able to join a wireless network, such as when the saved wireless network is not in range or the WiFi shield has no credentials saved in memory, the WiFi will be in WiFi Direct mode.
 The D2 LED indicator will blink 10 times in 2 seconds to indicate the WiFi Shield is in WiFi Direct mode.